-A fee of \$5.00 will be charged for each official transcript.
+A fee of \$10.00 will be charged for each official transcript.
 The student must request transcripts in writing.
 Please allow 5-10 business days for documents to be completed.
+Documents for coursework attempted or completed over 5 years ago may take approximately 30 business days to process if available.
+This documentation may no longer be available due to the length of time.